-It's a relatively new disease that first surfaced in 1981, when scientists discovered a previously unknown human retrovirus linked to the outbreak of a rare skin cancer among gay men.
+It's a disease that first surfaced in 1981, when scientists discovered a previously unknown human retrovirus linked to the outbreak of a rare skin cancer among gay men.
 Researchers named the virus the human immunodeficiency virus (HIV), and called the disease it caused AIDS -- short for acquired immunodeficiency syndrome.
-Today AIDS is the fifth leading cause of death among American adults aged 25 to 44.
-According to statistics from the Centers for Disease Control, more than a million cases of AIDS have been reported since the disease's discovery, and as many as 1.1 million people in the United States may have the virus that causes it.
-AIDS has killed over 583,000 people in the United States since the epidemic began.
+The good news is that today AIDs is a controllable illness.

 HIV works by attacking your body's immune system, multiplying rapidly and destroying the white blood cells that help fight off disease.
 These cells, called CD4+T lymphocytes (or T-cells), battle infections caused by bacteria and viruses -- but up to one billion of them may be killed by HIV every day.
 The virus causes AIDS when it destroys so many T-cells that it ruins your body's defense system, leaving you unable to fight off other illnesses (pneumonia, tuberculosis, or certain cancers, for instance).
 Complications caused by these opportunistic diseases are what kill people with AIDS, not HIV itself.

-Until recently you could expect to live an average of only two years after being diagnosed as HIV-positive.
+In the beginning of the epidemic, you could expect to live an average of only two years after being diagnosed as HIV-positive.
 For this reason, few diagnoses caused more fear and dismay.
-But a positive HIV test is no longer the certain death sentence it once was.
-Although there's still no cure for AIDS, experts have developed new medicines that make it harder for the virus to replicate itself, and allow HIV-infected people to live much longer and healthier lives than in the past.
+But today, although there's still no cure for AIDS, experts have new medicines that can keep the virus under control and bring it down to undetectable levels that don't cause transmission.
+The medications make it harder for the virus to replicate itself, and allow HIV-infected people to live healthy lives.

 How would I get AIDS?